007 MAGAZINE - The World's Foremost James Bond Resource!

 Sean Connery and Daniela Bianchi board a BEA Vanguard on route to Istanbul | Sean Connery and Pedro Armendariz From Russia With Love (1963) deleted scene

 ABOVE: (left) At a time when international travel was out of the reach of most cinemagoers, British European Airways carried a three-page article in the July 1963 edition of their in-flight magazine reporting that they had flown the From Russia With Love cast and crew to Istanbul for location filming.
 The three-page report also interviewed the celebrity passengers, with the cover featuring a montage of Sean Connery and Daniela Bianchi boarding the Vanguard aircraft at London airport, overlaid onto a photo of the St. Sophia Mosque featured prominently in the film.
-Director Terence Young tried to show the Mosque in the distance of most of his long shots of the city. (top right) A graphic page-header (credited only to ‘Jim’) also featured a line drawing of Honey Ryder, and the then familiar PAN Books 007 logo. (bottom right) A still of the deleted sequence where Bond and Kerim Bey thwart the Foreign Agent (played by Hasan Ceylan) which was later deleted from the final cut as the character had already been killed by Grant (Robert Shaw) during the sequence shot inside the St. Sophia Mosque.
+Director Terence Young tried to show the Mosque in the distance of most of his long shots of the city. (top right) A graphic page-header (credited only to ‘Jim’) also featured a line drawing of Honey Ryder, and the then familiar PAN Books 007 logo. (bottom right) A still of the sequence where Bond and Kerim Bey thwart the Foreign Agent (played by Hasan Ceylan) which was later deleted from the final cut as the character had already been killed by Grant (Robert Shaw) during the sequence shot inside the St. Sophia Mosque.

 Location shooting at Sehzadebasi, Yeni Cinema, Sokagi continued the following week with Sean Connery and Pedro Armendariz as they filmed the scenes outside Krilencu’s hideout and their subsequent shooting of the Bulgarian assassin (played by stuntman Fred Haggerty).
 Fellow stuntman Jackie Cooper performed the spectacular high fall from the window behind the poster of Call Me Bwana, as Kerim Bey extracts his revenge for the earlier attempt on his life at his Istanbul office.
 Close-up insert shots of Connery and Armendariz for this sequence would be filmed back at Pinewood Studios when the crew returned to England in late May 1963.
 More night shooting took place at Istanbul’s Sirkeci train station which also doubled for Zagreb, where Grant (Robert Shaw) boards the train after killing Captain Nash (played by the film’s location manager Bill Hill).
 James Bond author Ian Fleming arrived in Istanbul during the third week of location filming, and immediately struck up a friendship with Pedro Armendariz.
 Scenes at the gypsy camp were also captured during night shooting in the Pinewood Paddock.
 It was during the location filming that Pedro Armendariz had begun to feel pain in his legs and can be seen limping during several of the scenes shot in Istanbul.
 He saw doctors and was treated in Turkey, but it was confirmed that he was seriously ill with cancer.
 This was a bitter blow to the cast and crew, but Armendariz was determined to finish the film, and the shooting schedule was adjusted so the production could capture as much footage with the ailing actor as possible.
 Upon their return to England, Armendariz completed his scenes on board the Orient Express set, and in the Pinewood Paddock, where the gypsy camp sequence was finished, although a double (Frank Hayden) was used in many cases as the actor was then too ill to stand in many scenes.
 The Mexican actor left the production on June 10, 1963 and travelled to Los Angeles to receive treatment at the UCLA Medical Centre.
 After hearing the news that his condition was terminal, Pedro Armendariz committed suicide on June 18, 1963 by shooting himself in the chest with an antique pistol he had smuggled into the hospital.
 He was just 51 years old.